Mechanical, Pneumatic or Hydraulic Brakes: What is Best for My Application?

 When you’re trying to decide which type of industrial brake is best for your particular application (such as mechanical, pneumatic, or hydraulic brakes), it’s important to understand both the reasons for braking and the differences in the types of caliper disc brakes available for industrial equipment and on- and off-road braking applications.

 Understanding the Reasons for Braking

 1. Dynamic Braking

 A second reason involves a “holding position,” which is common with industrial machinery with rotating parts.
-A winch is a good example of holding position braking.
+A winch is a good example of static braking.
 When payout or reeling is complete, a holding position can be of critical value.

 3. Controlling Speed

 Lastly, there’s “tensioning,” which falls between dynamic braking and holding, and is used for controlling speed.
 Anything that comes on a roll, such as newspaper, foil, or tape, is manufactured by a web handling system and involves tensioning.
 Tensioning brakes are applied often, so their pads have high wear rates, but are easily replaceable.

 However deciding on which type of brake to use will depend on what’s best for your application, so let’s “brake it down” further…

 There are as many types of brakes as there are countless applications, however, there are three main categories of brakes, determined by how they are powered: mechanical, pneumatic, and hydraulic brakes.
 Here are some of the ideal applications for each.

 Just as it sounds, mechanical brakes are actuated by the use of a lever or screw, for which no power supply is required.
 Mechanical brakes are best suited for applications that require static braking that can be manually applied.
 Some examples and applications are: